rachlauer/run_analysis/CodeBook.md

 DATA:
 The data created is as follows:
 1. train_test - Data from the train and test datasets along with the activities and subject associated with each row.
 Column names of this dataset are the features.
-2. train_test_mean_std - Data extracted from the train_test.
-The data includes only the columns that whose features took the measurements on the mean and standard deviation for each measurement.
+2. train_test_mean_std - Data extracted from the train_test dataset.
+The data includes only the columns that whose features took the measurements on the mean or standard deviation for each measurement.
 Included are the activity and subject columns.
 3. mean_std_agg - Independent tidy data set with the average of each variable for each activity and each subject.
-This dataset is 180 rows by 68 columns.
+This dataset is 126 rows by 68 columns.
   	 	  Each row takes the mean of each column based on an activity and subject.